It is Year of the Sea in North East Wales and we boast some fantastic coastal locations for you to visit and make a weekend great!

 Quiet, flat sands and great winds make our beaches ideal for sunshine holidays and all kinds of water sports for both the experienced and novices alike.
 With a stunning promenade it is the perfect walk to gather your thoughts and relax with the sound of the sea.

 For more adventurous tastes, Rhyl’s Pro Kite-surfing is available for pros or novices to learn a new hobby.
 Also with the Bike Hub in Rhyl, your promenade walk can turn into a cycle by the sea (which starts with a nice cup of tea at the Cafe).
-Or for more adventurous cycling then head over to the March Tracks for BMX, Road and Mountain Bike activities.
+Or for more adventurous cycling then head over to the Marsh Tracks for BMX, Road and Mountain Bike activities.